bharathvasishta/phone-directory/README.md

 # phone-directory
-Contact directory using bootstrap, css and jquery
+Contact directory using bootstrap, css and jquery, javascript

 Phone directory is a web app to create new contact, delete old contact.